zippy1978/shift/doc/developer/developer_guide.md

 To do so, the `PreferencesManager` exposes the `setInitialValue(…)`(to set a single value) and `setInitialValues(…)` (to set several values at the same time).

 When the application starts it checks and initializes initial values with thoses methods.
-The code is located inside `com.backelite.shift.MainApp.initializePreferences()` and it is called from `com.backelite.shift.MainApp.start(…)`.
+The code is located inside `org.shiftedit.MainApp.initializePreferences()` and it is called from `org.shiftedit.MainApp.start(…)`.

 See [Application lifecycle](#application-lifecycle) for more informations about the application startup sequence.